Iapetus-11/Villager-Bot/README.md

 If a bug or unintended behavior is discovered, please report it by creating an issue [here](https://github.com/Villager-Dev/Villager-Bot/issues) or by reporting it in the **#bug-smasher** channel on the [support server](https://discord.gg/39DwwUV)

 ### Development
 If you'd like to contribute code to Villager Bot, then please fork the repository and make any necessary changes there.
 Then, [make a pull request](https://github.com/Villager-Dev/Villager-Bot/pulls) and it will be reviewed.
+Please read the [contribution guidelines](https://github.com/Villager-Dev/Villager-Bot/blob/master/CONTRIBUTING.md) before making changes.

 ## Commands
 ### Economy